-If you suspect that you or someone else has taken too many Denzapine tablets, contact a doctor immediately or go to the Accident and Emergency Department at your nearest hospital.
+If you suspect that you or someone else has taken too much Denzapine Suspension, contact a doctor immediately or go to the Accident and Emergency Department at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.
 Keep the telephone numbers for these places handy.